Portrait of Billy the Kid

 Hico's Billy the Kid Museum speculates that Billy moved to Texas in 1883, two years after his supposed death in New Mexico.
 He went by the name William Henry Roberts, but most folks just called him Brushy Bill.

-Sue Land, director of the Billy the Kid museum in Hico, says the best piece of evidence that Billy the Kid escaped Fort Sumner unscathed is Pat Garrett's own deputy.
+Sue Land, Director of the Billy the Kid Museum, says the best piece of evidence that Billy the Kid escaped Fort Sumner unscathed comes from Pat Garrett's own deputy.

-Land says since Garrett shot in the dark, it's likely that he mistakenly shot another man that night.
+Land says since Garrett fired on Billy when it was dark outside, it's likely that he mistakenly shot another man that night.
 The man Garrett killed reportedly had a full beard, while Billy only sported peach fuzz.
 Unwilling to admit his mistake, Garrett identified the young man as Billy the Kid and buried him.

 "He was going to bury Billy the Kid and that's what he did," Land says.